mzusin/toolcool-color-picker/README.md

 `npm i toolcool-color-picker`

-Then it can be used in your application like this:
+And then you can include it in your application like this:

 ```js
 import 'toolcool-color-picker';